hweecat/hweecat.github.io/talks.md

 ---

 I stumbled into public speaking when I attended Singapore Global CFP Diversity Day in March 2019, and subsequently got my first CFP submission accepted a few months later.
-I'm still pretty new to delivering talks in public, so I consider myself a work-in-progress speaker who is constantly learning from the audience.
+Since then, I have delivered more than 10 talks at various tech conferences regionally and internationally.
+As I can get pretty self-conscious when delivering talks in public (especially when talks are now remote), I consider myself a work-in-progress speaker who is constantly learning from the audience.

 ### Upcoming talks

-#### Conference

-* 29 July 2021: "Designing Functional Data Pipelines for Reproducibility and Maintainability" at [EuroPython 2021](https://ep2021.europython.eu/)
+None scheduled at the moment - check back for updates!

 ### Past talks